ENGN2912B-2018/HPC-A/README.md

 [GUI Set Up Guide](https://github.com/ENGN2912B-2018/HPC-A/blob/master/GUIGuide.md)

 # Conclusions
-For now our GUI hasn't implemented the selecting of the data reading path, so before the program is built, users have to change the vtk data path in code.
-Also, after pressing the visualization button, the GUI window does not response.
+As of today, our GUI hasn't implemented the selecting of the data reading path, so users have to change the vtk data path in code before the program is built.
+Also, after pressing the visualization button, the GUI window does not respond.
 That may be the reason of QVTKOpenGLWidget can only display the last figure of the visualization.
-Therefore, wehave to give up using QVTKOpenGLWidget to display visualization in Qt main window.
+Therefore, we have to give up using QVTKOpenGLWidget to display visualization in Qt main window.
 Muilt-threads in GUI may solve such problem but it is a little bit complicated, which will take more time.

 # Future Work
-### Supports for Multi-Platforms
+### Multi-Platform Support
 Our main application can only work on Windows 10 operating system.
 Linux-based operating systems(including the Brown CCV environment) are not supported due to an incompatible OpenGL version.
-For the users who want to simulate the -Bénard Convection on Linux systems, we offer a [command-lind based solution](https://github.com/ENGN2912B-2018/HPC-A/blob/master/VisualizationGuide.md) that can work on both Windows and Linux.
-One possible future work for our project is to provide supports for multi-platform development.
+For the users who want to simulate the Rayleigh-Bénard Convection on Linux systems, we offer a [command-line based solution](https://github.com/ENGN2912B-2018/HPC-A/blob/master/VisualizationGuide.md) that can work on both Windows and Linux.
+One possible future work for our project is to provide support for multi-platform development.

+### Modification of More Simulation Parameters
+Once we are able to integrate the simulation with the visualization and the GUI on the same system, then the next step would be to enable the user to change more simulation parameters from the GUI.
+For example, the simulation time step, the domain width and height, and the mesh resolution are parameters which were kept constant in this version due to limited time and resources.
+Additionally, future versions of this project could allow the user to change physical properties of the fluid to change the non-dimensional parameters.
+This would illustrate the idea that the same fluid behavior can be observed even in different physical conditions.

 # Author Contributions